-Table 2: Ideas for Developing Competency - provided to Preceptors
+Table 2: Ideas for Developing Competency (provided to Preceptors)

-Domain 1 - Personal Competency Suggested activities that will expose student to some aspects of this Competency competence (activities may be sector specific) 1.1 Demonstrates leadership Encourage student to identify areas for improvement and bring them to team attention e.g. In Industry setting: encourage student to participate in regular GMP walk-downs and communicate findings at team meetings e.g. raise deviations, tap-ins, near-misses, and incidents as appropriate and not rely on other team members to take responsibility.
-In Hospital/Community setting: encourage student to lead by example with regard to patient safety and dispensing procedures - clear neat workspace, following all SOPs, etc. Encourage student to proactively complete the near-miss log for errors.
+Domain 1 - Personal Suggested activities that will expose student to some aspects of this Competency competence (activities may be sector specific) 1.1 Demonstrates leadership Encourage student to identify areas for improvement and bring them to team attention e.g.: In Industry setting: encourage student to participating in regular GMP walk-downs and communicate findings at team meeting, e.g., raise deviations, tap-ins, near-misses, and incidents as appropriate and not rely on other team members to take responsibility.
+In Hospital/Community setting: encourage student to lead by example with regard patient safety and dispensing procedures - clear neat and tidy workspace, following all SOPs, etc. Encourage student to proactively complete the near-miss log for errors.
 Discuss errors with colleagues to identify learnings and seek support to reduce errors.
-1.2 Confidently makes sound decisions and solves problems Give student tasks that will require decision-making e.g. In Community setting: ask student's opinion and encourage them to decide on how they would deal with certain scenarios e.g. medicine shortages or an ethical situation that may arise e.g. improperly written CD prescription.
-Emergency supply of controlled drug.
-Doctor self-prescribing.
-Can advise student to use PSI ethical decision-making tool to guide themselves through the issue.
-In Hospital setting: encourage student to use effective communication skills to relay accurate information to other healthcare professionals.
-In Industry setting: could set student an ethical decision around GMP issues e.g. reporting and documenting inconsistencies in the lab.
-Risk versus benefit of batch release in different scenarios.
-Risk versus benefit of removing products with low sales from a market.
+1.2 Confidently makes sound decisions and solves problems Give student tasks that will require decision-making e.g.: ➤ In Community setting: ask students opinion and encourage them to make a decision on how they would deal with certain scenarios, e.g., medicine shortages or deal with an ethical situation that may arise, e.g., improperly written CD prescription, emergency supply of controlled drug, doctor self-prescribing.
+Can advise student to use PSI ethical decision-making tool to guide themselves through the issue. ➤ Encourage student to use effective communication skills to relay accurate information to other healthcare professionals. ➤ In Industry setting: could set student an ethical decision around GMP issues, e.g., Reporting and documenting inconsistencies in the lab, risk versus benefit of batch release in different scenarios, risk versus benefit of removing products with low sales from a market.
 1.3 Establishes and maintains collaborative working relationships Involve student in multi-disciplinary team meetings, give student actions to complete from meeting outputs.
-Involve students in tasks that require consulting appropriate team members/experts as required when making decisions e.g. consult a technical expert for a technical issue or HR for an HR issue or a pharmacist with specialist expertise.
+Involve students in tasks that require consulting appropriate team members/experts as required when making decisions, e.g., consult a technical expert for a technical issue or HR for an HR issue or pharmacist with specialist expertise in hospital.

-Domain 2 - Professional Competency Suggested activities that will expose student to some aspects of this competence (activities may be sector specific) 2.1 Applies a "person-centred" approach In Industry Setting: have student complete tasks that will involve the impact of role on the patient e.g. considering does the PIL contain all relevant safety updates, considering does the batch conform to the necessary standards?
-Add student to a project team that requires consideration of how the patient will be affected by the project e.g. considering how will research innovation/pricing of medicine/licensing of medicine affect the patient?
+Domain 2 - Professional Competency Suggested activities that will expose student to some aspects of this competence (activities may be sector specific) 2.1 Applies a "person-centred" approach In Industry Setting Have student complete tasks that will involve the impact of role on the patient, e.g., considering does the PIL contain all relevant safety updates, considering does the batch conform to the necessary standards.
+Add student to a project team that requires consideration of how the patient will be affected by the project, e.g., considering how will research innovation/pricing of medicine/licensing of medicine affect the patient?
 How will changes be communicated to patient?
-Are patients' views involved in the project?
-2.4 Adapts to change and innovation Give student a project which involves implementing changes e.g. if changes in legislation occur give student project to take responsibility for all subsequent actions required e.g. updating SOPs, planning staff training etc. Give student responsibility for drafting a new/updating an SOP for a process/change in process e.g. updating SOPs to reflect prescription extension legislation in community pharmacy.
+Are patient's views involved in the project?
+2.4 Adapts to change and innovation Give student a project which involves implementing changes, e.g., if changes in legislation occur give student project to take responsibility for all subsequent actions required, such as updating SOPs, planning staff training, etc. Give student responsibility for drafting a new/updating an SOP for a process/change in process, e.g., updating SOPs to reflect prescription extension legislation in community pharmacy.